zeux/meshoptimizer/README.md

 ### Advanced simplification

-The main simplification algorithm, `meshopt_simplify`, exposes additional options and functions that can be used to control the simplification process in more detail.
+`meshopt_simplify` exposes additional options and functions that can be used to control the simplification process in more detail.

 For basic customization, a number of options can be passed via `options` bitmask that adjust the behavior of the simplifier: